Forbes Logo

 Industry | Media |

-The Forbes logo contains blue colors
+The Forbes logo features blue colors

 This is a color scheme of Forbes.
 You can copy each of the logo colors by clicking on a button with the color HEX code above.